gilcrest/diygoapi/README.md

 ```

-In the above example, the error is created in the `inner` function - `middle` and `outer` return the error as is typical in Go.
+> In the above example, the error is created in the `inner` function - `middle` and `outer` return the error as is typical in Go.

+You can add additional context fields (`errs.Code`, `errs.Parameter`, `errs.Kind`) as the error moves up the stack, however, I try to add as much context as possible at the point of error origin and only do this in rare cases.

+### Handler Flow

-At the top of the program flow for each service is the handler.
-In each handler, if any error occurs from any function/method calls, they are sent through the `errs.HTTPErrorResponse` function along with the `http.ResponseWriter` and a `zerolog.Logger`.
+At the top of the program flow for each service is the app service handler (for example, [DefaultMovieHandlers.CreateMovie](https://github.com/gilcrest/go-api-basic/blob/main/handler/movieHandler.go)).
+In the app service handler, any error returned from any function or method is sent through the `errs.HTTPErrorResponse` function along with the `http.ResponseWriter` and a `zerolog.Logger`.

 For example: